DOT Alcohol Testing: Thresholds, Methods, and What the Numbers Mean

 Below 0.02 BAC: Negative result.
 No action required.

-0.02 to 0.039 BAC: Not a positive result, but the driver must be removed from safety-sensitive functions for 24 hours.
-No Clearinghouse reporting required.
-No SAP referral.
+0.02 to 0.039 BAC: Not a positive result, but the driver must be removed from safety-sensitive functions (driving, loading/unloading, vehicle inspection, or waiting to perform these duties) for 24 hours.
+No Clearinghouse (the FMCSA's online database that tracks CDL driver drug and alcohol violations) reporting required.
+No SAP (Substance Abuse Professional — a qualified counselor who evaluates drivers after a drug or alcohol violation) referral.
 But the driver can't drive for the rest of the day.

 0.04 BAC or above: This is the violation threshold.
 The driver is removed from safety-sensitive functions, the result is reported to the Clearinghouse, and the driver must complete the SAP return-to-duty process before driving again.